Vegetable Lo Mein

 Bring 4 quarts water to boil in large saucepan.
 Add the lo mein noodles to boiling water and cook until tender, 3 to 4 minutes.
 Drain, rinse thoroughly with cold water, and then drain again.
 Toss the cooked noodles with olive or sesame oil; set aside.

-Whisk together chicken broth, soy sauce, hoisin sauce, Sriracha chili sauce if desired, ginger, and corn starch in bowl; set aside.
+Whisk together chicken broth, soy sauce, hoisin sauce, Sriracha chili sauce if desired, ginger, and cornstarch in a bowl; set aside

 Heat oil in a Wok or large skillet over medium-high heat.
 Add mushrooms, carrots, and bell pepper.
 Cook, stirring frequently, until tender, about 3-4 minutes.
 Add garlic; cook until fragrant, about 30 seconds.
 Stir in snow peas, white green onions, and spinach.
 Cook until the spinach has wilted, 2-3 minutes.